-Lake Möckeln is the third largest lake on the Småland lake plateau after Bolmen and Åsnen, and is located southwest of Växjö, near the border with Skåne.
-The mutton is a nutrient-poor so-called brown water lake or dystrophic lake with relatively low pH, naturally.
-Like other similar lakes in Sweden, Möckelen was affected by acidification and calcification occurs regularly.
+Lake Möckeln is the third largest lake on the Småland lake plateau after Bolmen and Åsnen and is located southwest of Växjö, near the border with Skåne.
+Möckeln is a nutrient-poor so-called brown water lake or dystrophic lake with a relatively low pH, naturally.
+Like other similar lakes in Sweden, Möckeln was affected by acidification and liming takes place regularly today.

-The lake has an area of 48 km² and is approximately 136 meters above sea level.
-The largest depth is 12 meters.
+The lake has an area of 48 km² and is located about 136 meters above sea level.
+Maximum depth is 12 meters.
 The length is about 16 kilometers from north to south.
-The largest latitude in the northern parts is almost 7 kilometers, but the southern and middle parts are narrower about 1 to 1.5 kilometers.
-There are three streams, the larger Helge å which empties into Möckeln by Diö in the north, and the two smaller Lilla Helge and Agunnarydsån, which originate in the lake in the northeast and the northwest respectively.
-The outlet from the lake takes place at the Älvanäs and Byvärma properties in the northwest, where Helgeån then continues south towards Hanö Bay in eastern Skåne.
-A previous outlet was found before the sea crash in the southern part of the lake.
-This outlet south connects the Möckeln with the drive through the now lowered lakes in Älmhult and Ormakulla.
-The water flow southward now drove missing mills in the villages Slätthult and Kongstorp.
+The greatest width in the northern parts is almost 7 kilometers, but the southern and central parts are narrower by about 1 - 1.5 kilometers.
+There are three inflows, the larger Helge å which empties into Möckeln by Diö in the northeast, and the two smaller Lilla Helge å and Agunnarydsån which open into the lake furthest to the northeast and northwest, respectively.
+The outlet from the lake takes place at the properties Älvanäs and Byvärma in the northwest, where Helgeån then continues south towards Hanö Bay in eastern Skåne.
+An earlier outlet existed before the sinking in the southern part of the lake.
+This outlet to the south connected Möckeln with Drivån via the now lowered lakes in Älmhult and Ormakulla.
+The water flow to the south now drove missing mills in the villages Slätthult and Kongstorp.